bassrehab/bassrehab.github.io/_posts/2026-02-02-moltbook-mcp-stress-test.md

   sidebar: left
 ---

-# Moltbook as MCP Stress Test: What 770K Agents Reveal About Protocol Design

 Back in November, I wrote about [The MCP Maturity Model](/blog/2025/mcp-maturity-model/) - a framework for evaluating how organizations manage context in multi-agent systems.
 I described five levels, from ad-hoc string concatenation to self-evolving context systems.

 This week, we got a live stress test of what happens at Level 0.